 The disease is mostly caused by mutations in the SERPING1 gene.
 In HAE type 1, those mutations lead to lower levels of C1-inhibitor (C1-INH); in HAE type 2, they lead to a dysfunctional C1-INH, although its levels are either normal or elevated.

-Haegarda is one of two C1-INH replacement medications approved by the U.S. Food and Drug Administration (FDA, in 2017) and by Health Canada (in 2019) for the long-term prophylactic, or preventative, treatment of adolescents and adults with HAE.
+Haegarda is one of two C1-INH replacement medications approved by the U.S. Food and Drug Administration (FDA, in 2017) and by Health Canada (in 2019) for the long-term prophylactic, or preventive, treatment of adolescents and adults with HAE.

 Unlike other replacement therapies that are given as into-the-vein (intravenous) injections, Haegarda is delivered as an under-the-skin (subcutaneous) injection, allowing for self-administration.